 WARNINGS AND PRECAUTIONS FOR ISATUXIMAB-IRFC

-Infusion-Related Reactions: Interrupt isatuximab-irfc and manage medically.
-Permanently discontinue for Grade ≥3 reactions.
+Infusion-Related Reactions: In case of Grade ≥2, interrupt isatuximab-irfc and manage medically.
+Permanently discontinue for Grade 4 infusion-related reactions or anaphylactic reaction.

 Neutropenia: Monitor complete blood cell counts periodically during treatment.
 Monitor patients with neutropenia for signs of infection.
 Isatuximab-irfc dose delays and the use of colony-stimulating factor may be required to allow improvement of neutrophil count.

-Second Primary Malignancies (SPM): Monitor patients for the development of SPM, as per IMWG guidelines.
+Second Primary Malignancies: Monitor patients for the development of secondary primary malignancies.

 Laboratory Test Interference: